-We need to reshape tomorrow’s urban centers to adapt to humans – not the other way around.
-The future is about putting people at the center of urban transformation via convenient universal access to all of the local services needed to live, learn and thrive.
+We need to reshape tomorrow’s urban centres to adapt to humans – not the other way around,” suggests KPMG’s Sarah Varghese, Partner, Infrastructure, Assets & Places, noting that the future is about putting people at the centre of urban transformation via convenient universal access to all of the local services needed to live, learn and thrive.